Free Anxiety Hierarchy Worksheet: Build Your Fear Ladder

-Unlike static PDF worksheets, this interactive planner lets you rate each step, identify safety behaviors to drop, and classify the exposure type: In Vivo, Imaginal, or Interoceptive.
+Unlike static PDF worksheets, this fillable interactive planner lets you rate each step, identify safety behaviors to drop, and classify the exposure type: In Vivo, Imaginal, or Interoceptive.
 Used by therapists and clients alike — and you can export a free printable PDF when done.

-SUDs Quick Reference — Wolpe (1969)
+SUDS Quick Reference — Wolpe (1969)

 Configure Your Fear Ladder